awsdocs/amazon-elasticache-docs/doc_source/memcache/ElastiCache-Outposts.md

 ### Using the AWS CLI with Outposts<a name="Redis-Outposts-Using-CLI"></a>

 Use the following CLI operation to create a cache cluster that uses Outposts:
-+  [create\-cache\-cluster](https://docs.aws.amazon.com/AmazonElastiCache/latest/CommandLineReference/CLIReference-cmd-CreateCacheCluster.html)  – Using this operation, the `outpost-mode` parameter accepts a value that specifies whether the nodes in the cache cluster are created in a single outpost or across multiple outposts\.
++  [create\-cache\-cluster](https://docs.aws.amazon.com/AmazonElastiCache/latest/CommandLineReference/CLIReference-cmd-CreateCacheCluster.html)  – Using this operation, the `outpost-mode` parameter accepts a value that specifies whether the nodes in the cache cluster are created in a single Outpost or across multiple Outposts\.
 **Note**
 At this time, only `single-outpost` mode is supported\.